Pavelbure34/ULFdataloader/README.md

             <li>Conda</li>
             <li>Python3</li>
         </ul>
         Using Conda and Python3, run the following command.
+If you already installed AllenNLP via Conda, please skip this tep, If not, please install AllenNLP via Conda.
+It will take a while.
     </p>

         conda install -c conda-forge allennlp-models allennlp-semparse allennlp-server allennlp-optuna
 </div>

 <h2 id="3">How to use this project</h2>
 <div id="4">